-President Yoweri Museveni's February 2016 re-election signifies that he is unlikely to be successfully challenged from within the ruling party or by the opposition.
+President Yoweri Museveni is unlikely to be successfully challenged from within the ruling party or by the opposition, having been successfully re-elected in 2016.
 Sustained or disruptive protests are unlikely, including in Kampala.
 Where protests do occur, the security forces will swiftly respond with force, posing fatality risks to protesters.
-Domestic terrorist groups are largely contained, and a lack of local affiliates mitigates the risk of attack by Somali Islamist group Al-Shabaab.
+A lack of local affiliates mitigates the risk of attack by Somali Islamist group Al-Shabaab, but rising violent crime indicates deteriorating police efficacy.
 Inter-state war risks are lowered by improved regional co-operation, but cross-border skirmishes remain likely, particularly along the western border with DRC.
-Concessions by the government in 2013 and 2014 have allowed for the resumption of activity in the oil sector; commercial production is stillunlikely before 2023.
-GDP growth of 5.4% is expected in 2018.
+Concessions by the government in 2013 and 2014 have allowed for the resumption of activity in the oil sector; commercialproduction is still unlikely before 2023.
+GDP growth of 6.4% is expected in 2018.

 Corruption and crippling bureaucracy remain endemic problems in Uganda, with the embezzlement of public funds and solicitation of bribes widespread, including at top government levels.
 Poor infrastructure constrains the development of business in the country, and complex land laws increase risks of title deed cancellation.
-Some of the obstacles, such as power generation and transport, are also priority areas for development and could offer investors opportunities through which the situation could improve greatly over the next decade.
+Some of the obstacles, such as power generation and transport infrastructure, are also priority areas for development.
+However, the government will likely continue to struggle to fully meet its funding commitments in joint projects.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required if traveling from a country with risk of yellow fever transmission and over one year of age.